 Step 3: Data - Increasing Safety In Numbers

-Now that you have identified who is responsible for what roles and the impact they have on your vision for your organization.
+Now that you have identified who is responsible for what roles and their impact on your vision for your organization.
 You now need a way to measure the pulse of your business accurately.

 One of the most meaningful sayings we live by is anything that is measured and watched is improved.
 Traditionally business owners primarily rely on their P&L - profit and loss statements to indicate their organization's health and assist with Financial Forecasting.

-The main issue with this approach is that by the time you review these metrics at your quarterly or annual meetings, it is too late to make effective adjustments.
+The main issue with this approach is that when you review these metrics at your quarterly or annual meetings, it is too late to make effective adjustments.
 So to become a more agile organization, we help you create activity-based measurable scorecards that can quickly help you gauge how your business is doing.

 Step 4: Issues - Removing Indecisive Tendencies

 Everyone has issues; it's a normal aspect of life.
-However, effective business owners do not run away from their issues; instead, they lean into their desire to efficiently resolve them.
+However, effective business owners do not run away from their issues; instead, they lean into their desire to resolve them efficiently.
 We will help you create an organization where you tackle issues as they arise to remove the obstacle that can inevitably hold you back.

 Step 5: Process - Documenting Your Way Of Doing Things

-Once you have an organization where everyone shares your vision, and they are utilizing measurable data to uncover growth hindering issues, it's time to create consistency.
+Once you have an organization where everyone shares your vision and utilizes measurable data to uncover growth hindering issues, it's time to create consistency.
 Consistency is a huge key to any organization's success because, with consistency, you are able to identify areas that can be fine-tuned.

 To create consistency, you have to have simple, documented core processes that are followed by all.
 When everyone in your organization follows these processes, it becomes much easier for managers to manage, uncover, and solve issues.
 When you systematize transparent core processes, your organization will become more scalable because you can efficiently increase your customer reach.